duncantmiller/heatspring-contractor-projects/README.md

 - migrate our existing notification system to JumpstartPro notifications + [noticed gem](https://github.com/excid3/noticed)
 - migrate our existing checkout process with Stripe to JumpstartPro checkout + [pay gem](https://github.com/pay-rails/pay)
 - migrate our existing subscriptions with Stripe to JumpstartPro subscriptions + [pay gem](https://github.com/pay-rails/pay)
-- help *hotwireize* our app by adding new front-end features and modernizing existing features using Turbo, StimulusJS and Hotwire.
+- general help to *hotwireize* our app by adding new front-end features and modernizing existing features using Turbo, StimulusJS and Hotwire.

 ## Who we are looking for